i-meb/EEG-Metastability/README.md

 This pipeline performs the following steps for each subject and frequency bin:

 1. Load preprocessed EEG data from `.mat` files
-2. Compute complex wavelet coefficients using `izmy_gbweeg.m`
-3. Extract instantaneous phase
+2. Instantaneous phase was extracted (complex Gabor wavelet coefficients were used in this repository).
-4. Compute **network-wide Metastability index (MSI)**
+3. Compute **network-wide Metastability index (MSI)**
-5. Build binary synchrony coalitions using a phase-difference threshold
+4. Build binary synchrony coalitions using a phase-difference threshold
-6. Compute **channel-wise Synchrony Coalition Entropy (SCE)**
+5. Compute **channel-wise Synchrony Coalition Entropy (SCE)**
-7. Save per-subject and per-frequency results
+6. Save per-subject and per-frequency results

 ---

 ## Features

-- Frequency-resolved analysis
 - Network-wide MSI output
 - Channel-wise SCE output
 - Batch processing of multiple subjects
 - Parallel processing support (`parfor`)

 ---
 ## Getting Started